devantler/ksail/README.md

 ### Usage

 Getting started with KSail is easy.
-First, you need a Kubernetes Cluster configuration for your project.
+First, you need to configure what cluster you want KSail to manage.

+`> ksail gen config ksail` - To generate a new KSail configuration file.

+Now you can make changes to the configuration file to your liking, and when you are ready to initialize a new cluster, you can run:

-`> ksail init` - To initialize a new cluster configuration with default configurations.
+`> ksail init` - To initialize a new cluster configuration based on your KSail configuration.

 From there, you probably want to ensure that your distribution and ksail is configured to your liking.

-- `ksail-config.yaml` - The configuration file for KSail.
 - `kind-config.yaml` - The configuration file for Kind.
+- `k3d-config.yaml` - The configuration file for K3d.

 When you are ready to provision your cluster, you can run:

 `> ksail up` - To provision your new cluster.

-From there, you can make some changes to your manifest files,, and when you are ready to apply them, you can run:
+From there, you can make some changes to your manifest files, and when you are ready to apply them, you can run:

 `> ksail update` - To update your cluster.